tk3369/ContextTracking.jl/README.md

 Dict{Any,Any} with 0 entries
 ```

-## TODO
+## Todo's

-We may do some of the cool things below:
+Some thoughts:

+- ContextLogger should accept any kind of log formatter
 - Allow registering pre/post hooks for specific context updates.
-For example, we can do something special when function C is called from function A but not from function B.
-- ContextLogger should accept any kind of formatter that can work with Dicts.
--
+- Enhance `@memo` macro to accept multiple variable reference

+## Similar Projects

+Using [Cassette.jl](https://github.com/jrevels/Cassette.jl), we can achieve similar result by overdubbing functions such that the context is saved/restored in the prehook/posthook.
+Its facility is more powerful and general than this package.